grafana/mimir/docs/architecture.md

 Ingesters store recently received samples in-memory in order to perform write de-amplification.
 If the ingesters would immediately write received samples to the long-term storage, the system would be very difficult to scale due to the very high pressure on the storage.
 For this reason, the ingesters batch and compress samples in-memory and periodically flush them out to the storage.

-Write de-amplification is the main source of Cortex's low total cost of ownership (TCO).
+Write de-amplification is the main source of Mimir's low total cost of ownership (TCO).

 ### Querier